bpt26/usher_wiki/docs/source/matUtils.rst

   --samples (-s): Write a two-column tsv listing all samples in the tree and their parsimony score (terminal branch length).
 Auspice-compatible.
   --clades (-c): Write a tsv listing all clades and the count of associated samples in the tree.
   --mutations (-m): Write a tsv listing all mutations in the tree and their occurrence count.
+  --translate (-t): Write a tsv listing the amino acid and nucleotide mutations at each node.
   --aberrant (-a): Write a tsv listing potentially problematic nodes, including duplicates and internal nodes with no mutations and/or branch length 0.
   --haplotype (-H): Write a tsv listing haplotypes represented by comma-delimited lists of mutations and their count across the tree.
   --sample-clades (-C): Write a tsv listing all samples and their closest associated clade root in each annotation type column.